 It’s quite an indulgent cake and I’ve finally perfected the ultimate vegan version for you!
 It’s also kid-friendly, allergy-friendly and can be easily made gluten-free too!

-What do you need to make the Ultimate Black Forest Cake?
+Ingredients to make the Ultimate Black Forest Cake?

 Vegan black forest cake is actually simple to make, even though there are quite a few ingredients (3 layers of delicious ingredients though)!
 If you’re having a hard time finding anything, I included a helpful Substitutions list below.
 Here’s what you’ll need: